Common Myths & Concerns

 On July 25, 2013 the Federal Trade Commission in the United States barred three different companies from advertising mattresses as free from VOC's.
 View the report here.

 Some polyurethane foams incorporate plant alcohol in the chemical mixture.
 These sources can be soy beans, caster beans, tea tree, aloe and many others.
 As we touched on earlier, it is important to remember that these polyols can only be a very small percentage of the finished product.
 Although marketed as natural, we feel this is inappropriate.
 The Mattress & Sleep Company simply labels these foams as "Plant-based foam" to denote that in the products we offer with this material, a portion of the polyol has been supplanted by a plant-based alcohol.

 When in doubt, always ask for the Eco Institut certification.
 Eco Institut is a well respected German organization which has the ability to test samples of foam for VOC's, including styrene and butadiene.
 If either of these compounds are contained in the foam sample, even in trace amounts, the foam sample will simply fail the test and will not receive certification.
-Green Sleep, our Private Label and Latex Green (the company who Natura sources their natural rubber from) each have obtained full Eco Institut certification.
+Green Sleep and Obasan have obtained full Eco Institut certification.

 Although coil count is a consideration one might have when choosing a new mattress, it should not be used as the tie-breaker between two different models.
 There are a number of different factors that contribute to the comfort, support and durability offered by a particular innerspring.